-- In general, we will discuss any safeguarding and child protection concerns with parents / carers before approaching other agencies, and will seek their consent to making a referral to another agency.
+In general, safeguarding and child protection concerns will be discussed with parents / carers before approaching other agencies.
+Consent will be sought prior to making a referral.
 Appropriate staff will approach parents / carers after consultation with the Designated Safeguarding Lead.
-However, there may be occasions when the school will contact another agency before informing parents/carers because it considers that contacting them may increase the risk of significant harm to the child. - Parents / carers will be informed about our safeguarding policy through the school website and the school prospectus
+However, there may be occasions when the school will contact another agency before informing parents/carers because it considers that contacting them may increase the risk of significant harm to the child.

-26. MULTI-AGENCY WORK
+Parents / carers will be informed about the safeguarding policy through: ......
+(Examples: school prospectus, website, newsletter etc.

+25. Multi-agency work

-- The school understands its role in the three safeguarding partner arrangements.
-Governing bodies, proprietors and the senior leadership teams, especially the designated safeguarding leads, will make themselves aware of and follow their local arrangements. - We work in partnership with other agencies in the best interests of the children.
-The school will, where necessary, liaise with the school nurse, initiate an effective support strategy, and make referrals to Children's Social Care.
-Referrals and contacts should be made by the Designated Safeguarding Lead to either the Family Partnership Service, or the Multi Agency Safeguarding Hub depending on the level of need.
-Where the child already has a social worker, the request for service will go immediately to the social worker involved, or in their absence to their team manager or Duty Worker. - We will co-operate with any child protection enquiries conducted by children's social care: the school will ensure representation at appropriate inter-agency meetings such as team around the family meetings, initial and review child protection conferences, together with core group meetings. - We will provide reports as required for these meetings in accordance with the Multi Agency Safeguarding Arrangements (LSCB) interagency procedures.
+The school understands its role in the three safeguarding partner arrangements.
+Governing bodies, proprietors and the senior leadership teams, especially the designated safeguarding leads, will make themselves aware of and follow their local arrangements.

+The school works in partnership with other agencies in the best interests of the children.
+The school will, where necessary, liaise with the school nurse, initiate an effective support strategy and make referrals to children's social care.

+Referrals and contacts should be made by the Designated Safeguarding Lead to either the Family Partnership Service or the Multi Agency Safeguarding Hub depending on the level of need.
+Where the child already has a social worker the request for service will go immediately to the social worker involved or in their absence to their team manager or Duty Worker

+The school will co-operate with any child protection enquiries conducted by children's social care.
+The school will ensure representation at appropriate inter-agency meetings such as team around the family meetings, initial and review child protection conferences, and core group meetings

+The school will provide reports as required for these meetings in accordance with the Multi Agency Safeguarding Arrangements (LSCB) interagency procedures.
 If the school is unable to attend, a written report will be sent.
-The report will, wherever possible, be shared with parents / carers at least 24 hours prior to the meeting. - Where a child is subject to an inter-agency child protection plan, child in need plan or early help assessment, the school will contribute to the preparation, implementation and review of the plan as appropriate.
+The report will, wherever possible, be shared with parents / carers at least 24 hours prior to the meeting Where a child is subject to an inter-agency child protection plan, child in need plan or early help assessment, the school will contribute to the preparation, implementation and review of the plan as appropriate

-• If a child is subject to a referral to a multi-agency safeguarding panel such as MARAC, MAGPAN or CHANNEL the school will contribute to such arrangements.
+If a child is subject to a referral to a multi-panel such as MARAC, MAGPAN or CHANNEL the school will contribute to such the school will contribute to such arrangements